Understanding the Benefits of Anti-Wrinkle Brow Lifts

 Enhancing Results: Combining anti-wrinkle injections with Other Treatments

-anti-wrinkle brow lifts can be performed on their own, or as part of a more comprehensive facial rejuvenation strategy.
-For example, anti-wrinkle injections work very well in the upper part of the face and around the eyes where muscle hyperactivity is one of the main causes of ageing, below the eyes however volume loss is one of the biggest factors and so injectable dermal fillers are a popular combination for a more comprehensive rejuvenation.
+Anti-wrinkle brow lifts can be performed on their own or as part of a more comprehensive facial rejuvenation strategy.
+For example, anti-wrinkle injections work very well in the upper part of the face and around the eyes, where muscle hyperactivity is one of the main causes of ageing below the eyes.
+However, volume loss is one of the biggest factors, so injectable dermal fillers are a popular combination for a more comprehensive rejuvenation.

 Choosing the Right Practitioner: Qualifications and Experience